robstoll/atrium/misc/kdoc/packages.md

 # Module atrium-api-fluent

-Provides an expectation function API in English in a pure fluent style.
+Provides an expectation function API in a pure fluent style.

 The main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.

-# Module atrium-api-fluent-kotlin_1_3

-Provides additional expectation functions for types introduced in Kotlin 1.3 (e.g. for `Result`).
+Every expectation function starts with `to..`, feature extractors such as `Expect<List<...>>.get(...)` do not start with `to..` where mixtures of feature extractor and expectation function such as `toThrow` are exceptions.

+Expectation functions which you use often, will usually have a shortcut function, right at the fingertips after the expectation verb (e.g. `Expect<IterableLike>.toContainExactly(...)`) whereas functionality which are not that often use are behind a sophisticated builder such as `Expect<IterableLike>.toContain` and offer all available functions.
+For
+instance: `Expect<IterableLik>.toContain.inOrder.only.grouped.within.inAnyOrder(...)`

 # Module atrium-api-infix